Morrison's Haven: History

 In 1526, the Cistercian monks of Holyrood Abbey and Newbattle Abbey received permission from King James V for the construction of a port in place called "Gilbertis-draucht".
 The Abbot leased the port to Alexander Atkinsoun or Achesoun, and the port was known as Acheson's Haven and sometimes "New Haven" until the 17th century.
 The monks could also collect "port monies, customs and duties".
 There was at least one mill, and a stone fort with underground vaults which was destroyed by Oliver Cromwell in 1650 on his way to Leith.

+Some fortifications were built at the harbour in the time of James V at the "Mill Port" (le port du moulin) according to John Acheson, an archer in the guard of Henri II of France.
+In 1557, John Acheson of "Mylnhaven or Gilbertis Drawcht" and his wife Jonet Heriot lived nearby and collected customs duties from the haven and the end of Prestonpans.

+Mary, Queen of Scots wrote to her mother Mary of Guise in May 1557, about the lands of "Goffenot" or Gosford, and mentioned the use of Alexander Achesoun's lands during the war with England, now known as the Rough Wooing.

 The harbour was used to load building materials for the fort on Inchkeith in 1555.
-In 1557 John Acheson of "Mylnhaven or Gilbertis Drawcht" and his wife Jonet Heriot lived nearby and collected customs duties.
 During the Scottish Reformation, in April 1560 English troops commanded by Lord Grey de Wilton marched from Berwick upon Tweed to join the Siege of Leith.
 Passing through Dunglass and East Linton, the English army camped at Prestongrange on 4 April where the lighter artillery pieces for the siege were landed from ships at Acheson's Haven.

 The harbour was managed by Alexander Acheson, whose wife Isobel Gray died in 1565.
 Her inventory is an important record of the possessions of a wealthy Scottish woman.
 In September 1569 Regent Moray granted the custom duties of the "Newhaven of Preston" to Helen Acheson and her husband Archibald Stewart, a brother of James Stewart of Doune.
 The rights were entailed to Alexander Acheson of Gosford's son, also called Alexander Acheson.